Root Canal Therapy in Glendale, AZ

 The Root Canal Procedure

-The root canal procedure is typically performed in one or more visits, depending on the complexity of the case.
+The root canal procedure is typically performed in one or more visits, depending on the case's complexity.
 The dentist begins by numbing the area around the affected tooth to ensure a comfortable experience.
 They create an access point to the tooth's pulp chamber, remove the infected pulp, and thoroughly clean and shape the root canals.
 The canals are then filled with a biocompatible material and sealed.
-In some cases, a dental crown may be placed to restore the tooth's strength and appearance.
+A dental crown may be placed to restore the tooth's strength and appearance.

-After root canal therapy, it is essential to follow proper oral hygiene practices, including brushing twice a day, flossing daily, and attending regular dental check-ups.
-This helps maintain the health of the treated tooth and surrounding tissues.
+After root canal therapy, it is essential to follow proper oral hygiene practices, including brushing twice daily, flossing daily, and attending regular dental check-ups.
+These practices help maintain the health of the treated tooth and surrounding tissues.
 Avoid chewing hard or sticky foods on the treated tooth until a permanent restoration, such as a dental crown, is placed.

 If you experience any persistent pain, swelling, or discomfort after root canal therapy, it is important to contact our office promptly for further evaluation.